franzbarron/notumclo/README.md

 ### Current

 - Users can create posts
-  - Posts may be Text, Picture, or Quote
+  - Posts may be Text, Picture, Quote, or Audio
 - Users may add tags to posts to group topics together

 ### Future

 - Missing post types available in tumblr:
-  - Link
   - Chat
   - Audio
   - Video